Xavier Samuel: Career

-Samuel appeared in the 2011 film Anonymous.
+Samuel appeared as Henry Wriothesley in the 2011 film Anonymous.

 In 2012 Samuel played a lead role in A Few Best Men with other notable stars, Rebel Wilson and Olivia Newton-John.
 The film is about a wedding.
+He reprised his role in the 2017 sequel, A Few Less Men.

 Eventually forming a relationship with co-star Phoebe Tonkin, Samuel was cast in 3D feature Bait, released in September 2012.

 In 2013 he played Ian in Adore beside Robin Wright and Naomi Watts, which is based on Doris Lessing's book and directed by Anne Fontaine.
 The film is about two middle-aged mothers who become the lovers of each other's sons.
-Anne Fontaine coaxed Samuel through rehearsals of the love scenes in a hotel room using a paid actress who stood in for Wright.
+Anne Fontaine coached Samuel through rehearsals of the love scenes in a hotel room using a paid actress who stood in for Wright.
 The film was shot in Seal Rocks in New South Wales and premiered at the Sundance Film Festival under its original name of Two Mothers.

 Alongside Hugo Weaving and an owl, Samuel was cast in the movie Healing in 2014.
 The film is about a prison program where the inmates rehabilitate birds.
 When speaking about Doris the owl, Samuel stated that he grew rather fond of her as she was easy to play with and was a real diva.

 In 2014, Samuel was cast alongside Brad Pitt and Shia LaBeouf in the $80 million blockbuster Fury, about a group of Americans in Nazi Germany at the end of World War II.

 In 2016, Samuel played the titular character in The Death and Life of Otto Bloom, with Rachel Ward and her daughter, Matilda Brown.

-In the same year, Samuel performed alongside Kate Beckinsale, Chloe Sevigny, Stephen Fry, and James Fleet in the critically-acclaimed film Love and Friendship, adapted from Jane Austen novel Lady Susan.
+In the same year, Samuel performed alongside Kate Beckinsale, Chloe Sevigny, Stephen Fry, and James Fleet in the critically-acclaimed film Love & Friendship, adapted from Jane Austen novel Lady Susan.

 Starring alongside Hugo Weaving yet again, Samuel played the role of Simon Heywood in the Australian TV series, Seven Types of Ambiguity in 2017.
 The series was based on Seven Types of Ambiguity, a 2003 novel by Australian writer Elliot Perlman.

 Samuel played Kit Parker in the Amazon thriller series Tell Me Your Secrets in 2021.

 In 2022, he starred in the Marilyn Monroe bio-pic Blonde, written and directed by Andrew Dominik and adapted from the 2000 novel of the same name by Joyce Carol Oates.
 It stars Ana de Armas as Marilyn Monroe and premiered on Netflix in September 2022.

 Personal life

 As a child, Samuel wanted to be an Australian rules football star like his hero Tony Modra, and is a supporter of the Adelaide Football Club.

 Samuel regularly moves between America and Australia to take on roles.

-From 2010 to 2011 Samuel dated German model Shermine Shahrivar.
+From 2010 to 2011, Samuel dated Iranian-German model Shermine Shahrivar.
 In 2012, Samuel dated his Bait 3D co-star, Phoebe Tonkin.
 From 2012 to 2015, Samuel dated his Plush co-star Emily Browning.
-Model Jessica Gomes was in a relationship for two years with Samuel that started in 2016.
-In 2018, Samuel and actress Marianna Palka started dating.
+Starting in 2016, he was in a relationship with model Jessica Gomes for two years.